openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0003-hybrid-approach-for-public-apis.rst

 --------------------

-The objectives for public authoring APIs changed from the time this decision was made: we are now implementing a limited set of experimental APIs that are intended as an MVP for a future, more complete set of APIs.
-The authoring APIs we are implementing are a public set of wrappers around existing functionality, and are not intended to be used for production course authoring yet.
-The responsibility for avoiding conflicts and resolving them if they occur is on the user.
+The objectives for public authoring APIs changed from the time this decision was made:
+We are now limiting our offering to a set of experimental APIs with which to flesh our what a supported set of APIs might become.
+As such, the authoring APIs we are now implementing are just a public set of wrappers around existing functionality, and are not fit for production course authoring.
+The responsibility for avoiding conflicts and resolving them, if they occur, is on the user.

 Context
 -------